William Marsh Rice: Later life

 Rice married Julia E. Brown (nee Elizabeth Baldwin) on June 26, 1867.
 Baldwin was the sister of Charlotte Rice, the wife of William Rice's brother Frederick.

-In the early 1870s, his company built a railroad through the area of what is now the now the city of Rice, Texas (between Corsicana and Ennis, Texas).
+In the early 1870s, his company built a railroad through the area of what is now the city of Rice, Texas (between Corsicana and Ennis, Texas).
 He donated land to the city for a church and a cemetery.

 On January 28, 1882, William Rice drafted a will, instructing the executors to pay over to the trustees, the Governor and the Judge, funds from his estate for the establishment of "The William M. Rice Orphans Institute."
 The next year, he began spending more time in Houston, reuniting with old acquaintances.
 After an 1886 or 1887 meeting with a C. Lombardi, Rice decided that the benefits of his wealth should be enjoyed by the children of the city where he made his fortune.
 In 1891, Rice decided that he would not establish an Orphans Institute at the Dunellen estate, but would instead found the William M. Rice Institute for the Advancement of Literature, Science and Art in Houston, Texas.
 The Institute's charter was signed by all the original trustees, except for Rice, on May 18, 1891, and certified by the State of Texas the following day.
 Rice donated land to the now incorporated city of Rice located between Corsicana and Ennis, Texas.

 Rice's marriage to Elizabeth was "stormy", and during the 1890s, she consulted an attorney regarding the possibility of a divorce.
 She died "hopelessly insane" in Waukesha, Wisconsin, on July 24, 1896.

 Rice was an eccentric.
 In his later years, he ate no meat and rarely any vegetables.
 His diet consisted of bouillon and eggs.